namjoonsuh/TimeAutoDiff/README.md

    - You can put ``threshold=1'' for both functions.

  - **process_edited.py**: This file pre-processes your tabular data into the tensor format.
 Users can refer to Section 2 of our paper for detailed descriptions of pre- and post-processing steps.
  - **timeautoencoder.py**: This file is the implementation of VAE in TimeAutoDiff.
-It has the function of training
+Look at Figure 2 for a schematic overview of the architecture.
+It also has the code for training VAE.
+ - **timediffusion.py**: This file is the implementation of Diffusion model in TimeAutoDiff.
+Look at Figure 3 for a schematic overview of the architecture.
+It also has the code for training & sampling process.
  -